saadfarooq/docker-images/node-deployd/README.md

-This image runs a Deployd [www.deployd.com](www.deployd.com) server as a node module.
+This image runs a [Deployd](http://www.deployd.com) server as a node module.
 Mongodb access is configured through environment variables.

 Environment variables: